Diversion Frequently Asked Questions

 12. How will I be able to survive financially if I cannot work?

 Please know that many nurses who have entered the Diversion Program have experienced financial hardships.
 Some have been able to get assistance by obtaining disability during this time.
 Financial counseling is also available through our Contractor.
 In addition, nurses who enter the Program will be referred to nurse support groups.
 At these meetings, you will be able to network with other nurses to discuss ways in which you may be able to cope with financial difficulties.
 You may also be able to obtain work outside of nursing (although, many nurses have found that they need to take this time off to focus on their recovery.)
 Also, many nurses face the possibility of losing their license if they do not enter this program and that would be more of a financial hardship in the long run.
-Keep in mind that we believe that chemical dependency is a disease, which if left untreated could be fatal.
+Keep in mind that we believe that substance use disorder is a disease, which if left untreated could be fatal.
 Who will provide for your family then?

 13. Will anyone be able to determine that I am participating in the Diversion Program if they contact the BRN?